Namrata103/Namrata103/README.md

 - 👋 Hi, I’m Namrata
-- 👀 I’m interested in web and Mobile Application development, Blockchain and AI/ML.
+- 👀 I’m interested in backend development.
-- 🌱 I’m currently learning cross platform App development using flutter and dart.
-- 💞️ I’m looking to collaborate on Mobile application and AI/ML ideas.

 <!---
 Namrata103/Namrata103 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.